 MKThink was formed on Leap Day, 2000.
-20+ years and only five anniversaries later, we reflect on the leap from that February day to the world of today.
-As we ponder, we consider our heritage and our development from quasi-traditional practice through our progressive discovery of what practice could be.
+22+ years and only five anniversaries later, we reflect on the leap from that February day to the world now and all that has changed.
+As we ponder, we consider our heritage and our development beyond quasi-traditional practice through our progressive discoveries of what practice can be.

-Our discoveries have led us to understand that our work, our service, our creativity would be more relevant if we accelerated a practice shift from that of the master-builder to the more relevant role of problem-solver who contributes to thoughtful places.
+Our discoveries have led us to understand that our work, our service, and our creativity are more relevant when we shift from master-builder to the role of problem-solver who creates better places.

-To know where we are going, in light of the acute revelations that annum 20-20 provided, here follows our journey noted through stories from our representative assignments.
+In order to know where we are going, it’s important that we take a moment to review our journey through stories from our representative assignments.

-These stories reflect our heritage and contribute to our trajectory learning forward:
+These stories reflect our beginnings OR initial mission OR guiding principles and contribute to our trajectory forward: